 The wholly owned MG business is very much smaller in scale than its previous incarnation, though the company has gradually introduced a number of different models.
 There are eight in all globally, including the crossover MG GS launched in 2015.
 However only three are currently sold in the UK, the MG3 "supermini" and MG GS and ZS SUVs.
 An attempt to target the luxury market with the TF sports car was largely unsuccessful.
 Total sales of MG-branded vehicles in the UK rose by more than a third in both 2015 and 2016, but are still very small at under 4,200 vehicles.
 It ranked outside the top 30 automobile brands by sales.
 Slightly larger quantities are being manufactured by SAIC MG in China, where the group sells eight different models.
 Around 140,000 units were sold in 2017, although the brand is dwarfed by SAIC's two joint ventures with GM and Volkswagen, which sell more than 1m cars each.

 The Rover brand is currently in suspended animation.
 SAIC acquired rights to several Rover designs, and launched several cars in China under the brandname "Roewe".
-Sales totalled around 340,000 vehicles in China in 2017.
+Sales soared by 70% in 2017 to 411,000 vehicles, making Roewe - surprisingly - the single biggest climber of any global automobile brand during the year.
 The company had already attempted to acquire full ownership of the Rover brand from BMW in 2006, but was trumped when Ford (which acquired the Land Rover business in 1999) exercised an existing option to match any other offer for the brand name.

 Until its demise, MG Rover was the UK's last remaining British-owned volume carmaker, producing two marques, MG sports cars and Rover saloons and family cars.
 The group's vehicles were sold in around 70 markets worldwide.
 Exports accounted for around half of all sales.
 The closure of the main car manufacturing had seemed almost inevitable for some time, despite repeated attempts by the government to prop the business up with loans and tax breaks, largely designed to protect its 6,000 manufacturing jobs.
 Sales had steadily fallen since the group became independent, from just over 200,000 cars in 2000 to around 115,000 in 2004, followed by further sharp decreases in the first three months of 2005.